-The Council's external investment position as at 11 January 2019 was as follows:
+The Council's external investment position as at 24 January 2020 was as follows:

-External investment investment position as at 31.03.2018 change in the year position £m average interest rate £m average interest rate £m Temporary investments: 112.014 0.54% 173.570 0.86% 61.556
+External investment investment p 31.03 investment p 24.01 change in the year position £m average interest rate £m average interest rate £m Temporary investments: 153.685 0.88% 147.885 0.85% - 5.800

-- 11.6 The increase in the Council's short-term investments ("temporary deposits") during the period reflects: - the short-term cash flow position of the Council over the Christmas holiday period;
+- 11.6 The decrease in the Council's short-term investments ("temporary deposits") during the period reflects: - the short-term cash flow position of the Council over the Christmas holiday period; - the re-profiling of elements of the current capital programme.

-- the re-profiling of elements of the current capital programme; - 11.7 The average rate of interest received on the Council's temporary deposits has increased slightly over the period.
-This reflects the Bank of England's decision to increase the base rate to 0.75% in August 2018.
-The Council has continued to lock into longer-term temporary deposit deals with counterparties of particularly high creditworthiness, thus securing a higher overall rate of return across the portfolio without compromising the security of investments.
+11.7 The average rate of interest received on the Council's temporary deposits has reduced slightly over the period, although it continues to out-perform the Bank Rate.
+The reduction reflects the fact that some of the longer-term temporary deposits which the Council had secured at relatively high rates have now matured, with the longer-term rates for new deposits not being as high in relative terms as they had been.
+The Council has continued to lock into longer-term temporary deposit deals with counterparties of high creditworthiness, securing a higher overall rate of return across the portfolio without compromising the security of investments; and will seek to explore longer term investments with high quality counterparties.